 Huawei Is Ready for 5G Solution

-The first smartphone to be powered by the Kirin 980 chipset will be Huawei’s Mate 20 series which is expected to be launched next month, while 5G device powered by Kirin 980 is expected to be launched next year.
+The first smartphone to be powered by the Kirin 980 chipset will be Huawei’s Mate 20 series which is expected to be launched in December, while a 5G device powered by Kirin 980 was planned to be launched next year in 2019.

 The technology enables Kirin 980 to pack 6.9 billion transistors within a “1 square cm die size”, up by 1.6 times from the previous generation.